 Funding Policy.
-Contribution requirements are not actuarially determined but are established and amended by the Texas state legislature.
-The percentages of participant salaries currently contributed by the State are 6.6% and by each participant are 6.65% for both fiscal years 2018 and 2017.
+Contribution requirements are not actuarially determined but are established and amended by the Texas Legislature.
+The percentages of participant salaries currently contributed by the State are 6.6% and by each participant are 6.65% for both fiscal years 2019 and 2018.
 The College contributes 1.31% for employees who were participating in the optional retirement program prior to September 1, 1995.
 Benefits fully vest after one year plus one day of employment.
 Because these are individual annuity contracts, the State has no additional or unfunded liability for this program.
 Senate Bill 1812, 83rd Texas Legislature Regular Session, effective September 1, 2013 limits the amount of the State's contribution to 50% of the College's eligible employees.

 Contribution / Payroll Information.
-The retirement expense to the state for the College was \$149,785 and \$104,064 for the fiscal years ended August 31, 2018 and 2017, respectively.
-The retirement paid by the State represents the expended appropriations made by the State Legislature on behalf of the College and are recorded as State Appropriations in the financial statements.
+The retirement expense to the state for the College was \$108,283 and \$104,950 for the fiscal years ended August 31, 2019 and 2018, respectively.
+This amount represents the portion of expended appropriations made by the Legislature on behalf of the College.

-The total payroll for all College employees was \$15,913,160 and \$15,326,196 for the years ended August 31, 2018 and 2017, respectively.
-The total payroll for employees covered by the optional retirement program was \$3,304,042 and \$3,319,426 for the fiscal years ended August 31, 2018 and 2017, respectively.
+The total payroll for all College employees was \$16,785,924 and \$15,913,160 for the years ended August 31, 2019 and 2018, respectively.
+The total payroll of employees covered by the TRS was \$10,816,790 and \$10,496,293, and the total payroll of employees covered by the optional retirement program was \$3,830,644 and \$3,304,042 for the fiscal years ended August 31, 2019 and 2018, respectively.